 to the right location within a data set.
 This iteration is based on

 minimizing an objective function that represents the distance from

 any given data point to a cluster center weighted by that data point's

 The command line function

-fcm outputs a list
+fcm outputs a

+point.
 You can use the information returned by

 help you build a fuzzy inference system by creating membership functions

 to represent the fuzzy qualities of each cluster.